 Real Estate Newsletter

-In states that provide no exemption or only a very low exemption, a debtor might be tempted to transfer title of her home prior to filing, in order to protect the home from creditors.
-However, to prevent such fraudulent transfers, Congress passed the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) in 2005.
-The BAPCPA set domiciliary limits on state exemptions.
-Under the BAPCPA, the debtor is required to choose the state exemption of the state in which he has resided during the 730 days prior to filing the petition.
+In 2005, Congress passed the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA).
+The BAPCPA set limits on the amount a homeowner can exempt under the homestead provisions.
+If the debtor opts for the state exemption, he cannot exempt any interest in the homestead that was acquired 1,215 days prior to the filing of the bankruptcy petition that is also above the $136,875 aggregate provided by Section 522(q)(1).
+Furthermore, the debtor will be required to choose the state exemption of the state in which he has resided during the 730 days prior to filing the petition.
 If the debtor has not resided in a single state during that 730 days, he must choose the state in which he resided the longest during the 180 days prior to that 730 day period or the state.
-If neither rule above provides the debtor with a state exemption, he must use the federal exemption of $18,425.
+If neither rule above provides the debtor with a state exemption, he must use the federal exemption.

 © 2020 NextClient.com, Inc. All rights reserved.